 Federal, Ontario governments invest $259M each in GM for Oshawa, CAMI facilities

-The federal and Ontario governments are announcing investments of up to $259 million each in General Motors' Oshawa plant and its CAMI facility in Ingersoll.
+The federal and Ontario governments are announcing investments of up to $259 million each in General Motors' Oshawa, Ont., plant and its CAMI facility in Ingersoll, Ont.

 The government funding is part of a $2 billion GM investment that will help boost production in Oshawa and support the company's first electric-vehicle production line.